-Effective October 26, 2020, the Company appointed Cesar Gonzalez to act as Chief Executive Officer of the Company, pursuant to which Mr. Gonzalez was granted stock options under the Option Plan.
+Effective October 28, 2020, the Company appointed Cesar Gonzalez to act as Chief Executive Officer of the Company, pursuant to which Mr. Gonzalez was granted stock options under the Option Plan.
 There are no salary, termination or severance payments associated with his appointment.
+Effective September 9, 2022, Mr. Gonzalez resigned from his position as Chief Executive Officer and Paolo Lostritto was appointed to act as Chief Executive Officer.

-Consulting Agreement
+CFO Consulting Agreement

-Effective September 1, 2019, the Company entered into a consulting agreement ("Sandstone Agreement") with Sandstone Consulting Ltd. ("Sandstone"), a company controlled by Bryan McKenzie.
-Pursuant to the Sandstone Agreement, the Company shall pay certain fees to Sandstone until December 31, 2020.
-Effective October 26, 2020, the Company appointed Bryan McKenzie to act as Chief Financial Officer of the Company.
+Effective January 1, 2021 (as amended January 31, 2022), the Company entered into an independent contractor agreement ("Sandstone Agreement") with Sandstone, a company controlled by Bryan McKenzie.
+Pursuant to the Sandstone Agreement, the Company shall pay certain fees to Sandstone for an indefinite term.
+In the event that there is an occurrence of a change of control or termination without cause/ceasing services for good cause, the Company will pay Sandstone an additional lump sum amount equivalent to twelve (12) months of fees.
+Effective October 28, 2020, the Company appointed Bryan McKenzie to act as Chief Financial Officer of the Company.